 Note(s): Offered in alternate years.
 This course is intended for students in their third or fourth year of study.
-Semester: Usually offered in the Winter

 FRF331 L'expression de la guerre dans la littérature française

 This course examines the portrayal of war and military life in French literature from the Middle Ages to the present as well as the works that had a determining influence on this literature.
 The works covered in the course include novels, short stories, memoirs and poems.
 Students will be required to participate in discussions, write an essay, give an oral presentation, etc.